Acumatica/AcuMate/acumate-plugin/readme.md

 5. **Graph Metadata Assistance**
    - When `acuMate.useBackend` is enabled, AcuMate queries the connected site for the list of available graphs and surfaces them as completions inside the `@graphInfo` decorator's `graphType` value.
    - The same metadata powers TypeScript diagnostics, warning when a `graphType` string does not match any graph returned by the backend so you can catch typos before running the UI.
+   - Validates `@linkCommand("ActionName")` decorators on PXFieldState members, ensuring the referenced PXAction exists on the backend graph (case-insensitive comparison).

 ### HTML Features